 Tips for Incorporating a Depression-Fighting Diet

-If you are interested in incorporating a depression-fighting diet into your life, here are a few tips to get you started:
+If you are interested in incorporating a diet and depression into your life, here are a few tips to get you started:

 - Focus on whole, nutrient-dense foods such as fruits, vegetables, whole grains, nuts, seeds, chicken, and fish.